 Told you this study was going to piss off people off across SEC country, into Big Ten, and all the way down to the Big 12…

 Now, who’s ready for the bottom five fan bases in the country according to this study?

 1. Purdue Boilermakers

-Somewhere, Miami head coach Manny Diaz is ripping his Turnover Chain and Purdue alum Drew Brees is hopping a train to chat with Mr. Lewis.
+Somewhere, Miami head coach Manny Diaz is ripping his Turnover Chain and Purdue alum Drew Brees is hopping on a train to chat with Mr. Lewis.

-This research study is sure to stir up some major controversy, but hey, when the numbers backing it up, perhaps these really are the most loyal fan bases in college football?
+This research study is sure to stir up some major controversy, but hey, when the numbers are backing it up perhaps these really are the most loyal fan bases in college football?